gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 The `.md` title or the folder title gets turned into the URL route automatically.

 Article titles should be short and reflect the main theme of the article to help readers quickly find relevant info.
-Many people use a search engine to find topics like "gatsby graphql", so the article title should ideally reflect common search terms.
+Many people use a search engine to find topics like "Gatsby graphql", so the article title should ideally reflect common search terms.

 Here are some title examples: